dottedmag/cookies/README.md

  - with default cross-site Cookie setting (allow cross-site requests only on navigation)
  - not revealed to JavaScript

-To reveal cookie to JavaScript, add `RevealToJavaScript: true`.
+To reveal the cookie to JavaScript, add `RevealToJavaScript: true`.

-For other customizations, see the documentation for `Intent` struct.
+For other customizations, see the documentation for the `Intent` struct.

 ## Legal